shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

 ## Preliminary setup

-Note: I recommend using native Flutter on Windows or Mac (i.e. do not use WSL2 or a Linux VM).
-If you are using **Mac**, you should be able to complete everything using the default terminal and the editor of your choice (e.g. VS Code, Android Studio).
-If you are using **Windows**, plan on completing your Flutter development in PowerShell and/or VS Code.
+Note: I recommend using native Flutter on Windows, Mac, or Linux (i.e. do not use WSL2 or a Linux VM).
+If you are using **Mac** or native **Linux**, you should be able to complete everything using the default terminal and the editor of your choice (e.g. VS Code, Android Studio).
+If you are using **Windows**, plan on completing your Flutter development in PowerShell, the Windows Command Prompt shell, and/or VS Code.
 PowerShell does not have git installed by default, so you will need to install and setup Git on PowerShell OR install and setup Git Bash to complete the Git commands (including those that interact with GitLab).<br>

 > My instructions regarding SSH keys are based on the GitHub Docs regarding SSH: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh